mohammad-nej/SearchAndSort/README.md

     }
 }
 ```
-this way when `BackgroundSearcher` is itterating over your models, it will converted every `Int` to an **array of strings** and match it with your search query.
+this way when `BackgroundSearcher` is iterating over your models, it will converted every `Int` to an **array of strings** and match it with your search query.
-for example with this `IntStringifier` your use will get a match for 2000 ethier if he enters "2000" or "2,000" as query.
+for example with this `IntStringifier` your user will get a match for 2000 either if he enters "2000" or "2,000" as query.

-**Goo news:** this package already impleneted `Stringifier` for `Date`,`Int`,`String`,`Double` and they are passed as default values thus you don't need to worry about that.
+**Good news:** this package already implemnted `Stringifier` for `Date`,`Int`,`String`,`Double`,`Bool` and they are passed as default values thus you don't need to worry about that.

 ### Creating SearchableKey: